afsc-assessments/ebswp_2023/doc/EBSpollock.md

-The fishing in summer-fall 2020 was characterized as being poor fishing and requiring increased effort in terms of hours spend fishing (jxxxite different than recent years with fishing much more broadly distributed and concentrated along the
+The fishing in summer-fall 2020 was characterized as being poor fishing and requiring increased effort in terms of hours spend fishing (xxx different than recent years with fishing much more broadly distributed and concentrated along the